Revisiting Weighted Aggregation in Federated Learning with Neural Networks: More Related Works

 \subsection{Federated Hyperparameter Optimization}

 Current federated learning methods struggle in cases with heterogeneous client-side data distributions which can quickly lead to divergent local models and a collapse in performance.
-Careful hyper-parameter tuning is particularly important in these cases.
-Hyper-parameters can be optimized using gradient descent to minimize the final validation loss \citep{maclaurin2015gradient,franceschi2017forward}.
-Moreover, hyper-parameters can be optimized based on reinforcement learning methods \citep{,guo2022auto,jomaa2019hyp,mostafa2019robust}.
-However, in this paper, optimization aggregation weights are not our main novelty.
-Instead, we focus on leveraging this toolbox on our well-designed but unexplored scenarios and examining the crucial training dynamics in FL in a principled way.
+Careful hyperparameter tuning is particularly important in these cases.
+Hyperparameters can be optimized using gradient descent to minimize the final validation loss \citep{maclaurin2015gradient,franceschi2017forward}.
+Moreover, hyperparameters can be optimized based on reinforcement learning methods \citep{,guo2022auto,jomaa2019hyp,mostafa2019robust}.
+However, in this paper, optimizing aggregation weights is not our main novelty.
+Instead, we focus on leveraging this toolbox to examine the crucial training dynamics in FL in a principled way.